 High FSH levels are a cause for concern among women, and here’s everything you need to know about FSH levels to get pregnant.

-Follicle Stimulating Hormone (FSH) is a hormone that’s responsible for causing ovulation in women.
-All women in their menstrual cycles experience above-baseline FSH levels which is a good indicator of being able to get pregnant.
-Older women have higher FSH levels due to ovarian maturing; since the ‘older’ ovary requires more stimulation in order to stimulate egg follicles, FSH levels rise with increasing age.
+Follicle Stimulating Hormone (FSH) is a hormone that is responsible for causing ovulation in women.
+All women, during their menstrual cycles, experience an above-baseline FSH level, which is a good indicator of being able to get pregnant.
+Older women have higher FSH levels due to ovarian maturing since an ‘older’ ovary requires more stimulation for its egg follicles.
+Thus, FSH levels rise with age.
 Women who experience PCOS (‘Polycystic Ovary Syndrome’) have low FSH levels and either ovulate erratically or do not ovulate at all.

-What is Normal FSH Level to Get Pregnant
+What Is the Normal FSH Level to Get Pregnant?

 Normal FSH levels in women for pregnancy range between 4.7 and 8 IU/L during menstrual cycles.
-These levels take into consideration the fact that you aren’t on any birth control pills or similar medications 4 weeks prior to FSH Level testing at the clinic.
+These levels take into consideration that you aren’t on any birth control pills or similar medications 4 weeks prior to the FSH Level testing at the clinic.

 High FSH levels in women are linked to the reasons below.

 Late pregnancies are getting more common around the world as women are seemingly getting pregnant after 35.
 The ability of a woman to conceive deteriorates slightly in her 30s, and it becomes incredibly tough to get pregnant in her 40s.
 As a woman ages, her FSH levels begin to elevate in an attempt to produce viable eggs.
 At each menstrual cycle, you lose some eggs from the finite number of eggs you have in your body.
 More FSH is required to stimulate ovulation as a woman ages till she reaches a point where elevated FSH levels no longer work and are unable to assist with ovulation.